jackpoll4100/Demiplane2Roll20/README.md

 This tool is also compatible with the new Discord Activity for Roll20.

+NPC sheets should now be mostly supported but see the known issues section at the bottom for bugs related to that feature.

 ## Overview
 This is a ```UserScript```, meaning it needs to be used with a browser extension like [TamperMonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or [ViolentMonkey](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag) etc.